What's going on inside the egg?

 Cracking the egg open

-As well as the egg water test, once you open an egg, it is also possible to tell how fresh it is.
+To check an egg, crack it into onto a plate or flat surface.
 A fresh egg will have the yolk standing upright with an inner, gelatinous ring of albumen (egg white) around it.
 There will be a little thinner egg white spreading around that.

+One final note.
 Some eggs will have watery whites.
-This can be caused by disease or by the age of the hen so it’s not always a reliable indication of the freshness of an egg.
-The egg water test is the best way to estimate the freshness of an egg.
+It can be a disease or the age of hen, so it’s not always a reliable indication of freshness.
+The egg water test is a better way to estimate the freshness of an egg.